Code-Institute-Submissions/dybacz-theambertree_JulyResub/README.md

 * __Booking Failure Page__
     - This feature will allow users to know that there booking has been unsuccessful

-    - This feature will allow users to know why there booking was unsucessful
+    - This feature will allow users to know why there booking was unsuccessful

 * __Contact us Form__
     - This feature will allow users to complete a form and send enquires such as party booking to the restaurant.

 **Admin/Staff Features**

+* __Menu & Drinks menu management system__
+    - This feature will all users who are authenticated as staff or higher to create, update and delete database entries for items to be displayed on both the menu page and drinks page.
+It will also allow for an image to be uploaded for each item which will can be rendered as part of the item in the menu/drinks page.

 * __Contact us Messages__
     - This feature will all users who have access to the Django admin to view all enquires from the contact us form

 * __Custom Admin Panel__
-    - This feature would allow users who are authenticated as staff to create, update, and delete bookings without the need to access Django admin
+    - This feature would allow users who are authenticated as staff or higher to create, update, and delete bookings without the need to access Django admin

-    - This feature will also allow the users who are authenticated as staff to quickly create and manage open time slots for future bookings in batch requests rather than having to create and manage each slot individually in the Django admin
+    - This feature will also allow the users who are authenticated as staff or higher to quickly create and manage open time slots for future bookings in batch requests rather than having to create and manage each slot individually in the Django admin

-    - This feature will also allow the users who are authenticated as staff to quickly manage any received contact us forms
+    - This feature will also allow the users who are authenticated as staff or higher to quickly manage any received contact us forms

 **Functionality**